 In most states -- with New York and Connecticut as notable exceptions -- people have a single period of time in which they can most easily apply for a Medigap policy.
 This time period is called a “guaranteed issue window,” and it lasts for the six months after you sign up for Part B. If you sign up for a Medigap policy during this period, you cannot be charged higher premiums or denied coverage as a result of your health status.

 Plan G is now the most robust option for people new to Medicare.
-Plan G is identical to Plan F with one exception: Plan G does not cover the $203 Part B deductible.
-But in many states, we are seeing Plan G be significantly cheaper than Plan F...even much more than $203 cheaper.
+Plan G is identical to Plan F with one exception: Plan G does not cover the Part B deductible (which is $226 in 2023).
+But in many states, we are seeing Plan G be significantly cheaper than Plan F—even much more than $226 cheaper.
 In some states, we are seeing this gap as large as nearly $500 per year.
 We often help people save hundreds of dollars per year in premiums by switching to Plan G or Plan N, which is another robust Medigap plan.

 In New York and Connecticut, people can change Medigap plans year-round and instantly capture these savings.
 In other states, however, people considering this change often wonder if they will pass underwriting.